 Financial aid from KCP for study in Japan.

 KCP International announces the availability of a KCP scholarship to eligible students.
 These merit-based scholarships are offered to students whose housing, whether homestay or dormitory, is arranged by KCP, and who are enrolling in the KCP program for academic credit.
 This scholarship can be applied to our regular term (semester), extended programs, or summer short-term program.
-It is not currently applicable to our summer 4-week language and anime-manga program.
+It is not currently applicable to our summer 4-week language and pop culture program.

 If you attend one of our sponsor or affiliate schools (Western Washington University, University of Idaho, Lincoln University, Idaho State University, The College of New Jersey, Elizabethtown College, New Mexico State University, Cleveland State University, or Missouri State University), the award is $500.
 If you attend a different school and are enrolling through one of our sponsor schools, or if you are a college student and applying directly to KCP as a direct-enroll student, the award is $250.